Pilipinas Got Talent season 6: Live auditions

+NOTE: Please be guided that this list contains the aired auditions only.

 Judges Cull

 The Judges Cull was held at ABS-CBN Studios, Quezon City, Metro Manila.
 It was shown at the end of the final auditions episode on March 18, 2018.
 Throughout the auditions, 98 acts have received at least 3 yeses from the judges.
 Apart from the 5 golden buzzer acts, the judges picked 23 acts who would compete in the live semifinals, bringing the total to 28.

 This is the first season to feature 28 semifinalists only, as opposed to previous seasons with 36 semifinalists (quarterfinalists in season 4).
 The number of semifinalists, which is not divisible by six, takes into account the five Golder Buzzer acts and the abbreviated second semifinal on April 1; the Saturday before (March 31) would be Black Saturday.